hopin-team/module-federation-workshop/README.md

 - B) How many instances of React DOM does it download?
 - C) How many instances of React Router does it download?
 - D) Can you fix it so it only downloads 1 instance of each?
 Hint: Are you going to manually add all the dependencies every time you update the package.json?
 What if you import package.json and use it in webpack.config.js?

+### 🏋️‍♀️ Bonus

+Create `ReceptionApp` and render it in `host/src/components/App.jsx`.
+Can you abstract out some code instead of copy & pasting from `host/src/components/ChatApp`?